 Since 2015, Google algorithm updates have factored a site’s mobile responsiveness into the elements determining search engine ranking position (SERP).
 While this only affects mobile search results and in effect, rewards sites for large text not requiring tapping/zooming and other user interface (UI) elements, all sites will benefit from testing their mobile responsiveness and relaunching with mobile CSS (style sheets) given that mobile visits have finally overtaken desktop and sites continue to see strong growth in site traffic from mobile (smartphone and tablet) devices and browsers.

-In 2015, in order to identify leaders in mobile site design within the travel vertical, we reviewed over 30 destination marketing organization, tour packager and travel supplier/outfitter sites.
+In order to identify leaders in mobile site design within the travel vertical, we reviewed over 30 destination marketing organization, tour packager and travel supplier/outfitter sites.
 Based on our analysis, we were able to identify five best practices in mobile site design for travel sites, ensuring an optimal user experience in mobile:

 - Understand How Mobile Visitors Differ From Desktop Visitors

 One of the most important factors in designing a “mobile-first” and mobile responsive online destination for your brand is understanding how mobile users differ from desktop users.
 Relevance and context are key here as the same user on a smartphone can be in a very different behavioral mode than what that user might display in a desktop environment.

 A research study “A Portrait of Today’s Smartphone User” by the Online Publishers Association and Frank N. Magid Associates revealed that mobile users are more likely to be browsers vs purchasers for example:

 - 2 percent listen to music

 Capturing interest conversions in mobile becomes much more important, therefore, than employing the more typical “book now” orientation.
 This is particularly true now that many travel reservation systems and e-commerce solutions are not yet mobile responsive.